siglens/siglens-docs/docs/benchmarks/benchmark-runbook.md

     ingest(sys.argv[1])
 ```

-### Ingest the data into siglens
+### Ingest the data into SigLens
-Run the following script to download, decompress, and ingest the data into siglens.
+Run the following script to download, decompress, and ingest the data into SigLens.
 ```bash
 export NUM_FILES=20